Miles and Keleigh Teller choose joy in new Super Bowl ad - NewsBreak

 Miles and Keleigh Teller choose joy in new Super Bowl ad

-LOS ANGELES (AP) — With a new Super Bowl ad, “Top Gun: Maverick” star Miles Teller and his wife, Keleigh, are trying to remind viewers that sometimes in life’s trying moments, you can choose to make the best of things.
+With a new Super Bowl ad, "Top Gun: Maverick" star Miles Teller and his wife, Keleigh, are trying to remind viwers that sometimes in life's trying moments, you can choose to make the best of things.

 “Obviously there’s a lot of stuff that’s kind of going on that can be really frustrating, but I think you can choose happiness,” he said.
 “You can choose enjoyment.”